yochannah/Corrfunc/docs/source/python-interface.rst

 .. _first_steps:

-First steps with Corrfunc
+First steps with corrfunc
 ============================

-Overview of Corrfunc inputs
+Overview of corrfunc inputs
 ------------------------------

-Broadly speaking, Corrfunc requires these following inputs:
+Broadly speaking, corrfunc requires these following inputs:

 * (At least) 3 arrays specifying the positions for the particles

-  - For ``Corrfunc.theory`` routines, these positions are Cartesian XYZ in co-moving ``Mpc/h`` units.
+  - For ``corrfunc.theory`` routines, these positions are Cartesian XYZ in co-moving ``Mpc/h`` units.

-  - For ``Corrfunc.mocks`` routines, these positions are ``Right Ascension``, ``Declination``, and ``Speed of Light * Redshift`` or ``Co-moving distance``.
+  - For ``corrfunc.mocks`` routines, these positions are ``Right Ascension``, ``Declination``, and ``Speed of Light * Redshift`` or ``Co-moving distance``.
 The angles are expected in degrees, while the distance is expected in co-moving ``Mpc/h``.